jateen67/microservice/README.md

 [picture]

-**Front-end Service**

-The most simple service.
-It's simply a web page created in React.js+TypeScript (and Bootstrap for styling) that allows the user to interact with the various services.

-The user can communicate with the services using various methods, such as via REST, gRPC protocol, sending/consuming messages using AMQP (Advanced Message Queuing Protocol), and also SMTP (Simple Mail Transfer Protocol).

 **Broker Service**

 This serves as a main point of entry into the microservice cluster.
 It is optional, but in this application, all requests to the various microservices from the client go through the Broker first, which then communicates with the respective services to return a response.